azs06/zkteco-microservice/readme.md

-# An express based http microservice that logs data from ZkTecko devices
+# Express-based HTTP Microservice for ZKTeco Device Logging

-## This microserive exposes an api endpoint that accepts data from ZkTecko devices and saves it to a sqlite database, Optionally you can integrate this microservice with other application using an api
+This microservice provides an API endpoint to accept data from **ZKTeco** devices and store it in an **SQLite database**.
+Additionally, it offers optional **API integration** with other applications.

+## 🔗 API Integration

-If you want to integrate this microservice with another application, you can set `API_INTEGRATION_ENABLED` to `true` and provide the `API_URL` and `API_KEY` in the `.env` file.
-Check `services/apiService.js` for more information.
+To integrate this microservice with another application, set the following environment variables in the `.env` file:

 ```bash
 API_URL=https://api.example.com